Integrating Online And Offline Marketing Strategies In-store

 Gathering feedback is important for all businesses to assess whether their strategies are working.

-Encourage your customers to fill in surveys or provide feedback both online and in store, and compare the results to ensure you're providing a consistent quality of service across the various mediums.
+Encourage your customers to fill in surveys or provide feedback both online and in store.
+Compare the results to ensure you're providing a consistent quality of service across the various mediums.

-Providing touchpoints for digital interaction shouldn't result in a reduction of your in-person services, but simply work with them and enhance them.
+Providing touchpoints for digital interaction shouldn't result in a reduction of your in-person services.
+It should simply work with them and enhance them.

 Ensure that you're adding value for your customers wherever possible.
 Also, it's important to make this interaction both convenient and appealing.

-For further reading on integrating online and offline marketing strategies, check out our guide about How to Create Digital Signage Content.
+For further reading on integrating online and offline marketing strategies, check out our guide on How to Create Digital Signage Content.

 1. Cao and Li, 'The Impact of Cross-Channel Integration on Retailers’ Sales Growth', Journal of Retailing, Vol. 91, pp. 198-216 (2015).